gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/conduct-and-norms.md

 ### Working hours

-TTSC staff are spread across many time zones, states, and territories.
+TTS staff are spread across many time zones, states, and territories.
 Indicate your working hours on your Google calendar, and be mindful of your colleagues’ time zones.

  If you work outside of standard business hours, take care not to imply that others should do the same: use the scheduled send functions in Slack and Gmail so that messages arrive during standard business hours.